surayarahman/AttendEase/README.md

 - **Name:**  **Matric No:**

 ## Tasks Assigned to Group Members
-- **Suraya Rahman Erin:** Responsible for writing the project initiation (App proposal, purposes or objectives, features, target user, platform and background) and setting up the repository.
+- **SURAYA RAHMAN ERIN:** Responsible for writing the project initiation (App proposal, purposes or objectives, features, target user, platform and background) and setting up the repository.
-- **:** Responsible for
+- **MUHAMMAD ZUBAIR IMRAN BIN MD ASRI:** Responsible for
 - **:** Responsible for

 # AttendEase Development Plan